US businesses close to the border fight against border closures | ExBulletin

 Small businesses, residents and local chambers of commerce say the financial toll has been high, as have the disruptions to life in communities where it is common to shop, work and sleep in two different countries.

-Border communities are those that depend economically, socially and yes, for health, on the daily and essential travel of tourist visa holders, the presidents of 10 chambers of commerce in Arizona, Texas and California wrote in a letter to Homeland last month.
-Security and transport services.
+Border communities are those that depend economically, socially and yes, for health, on the daily and essential travel of tourist visa holders, ”wrote the presidents of 10 chambers of commerce in Arizona, Texas and California. in a letter last month to the Departments of Homeland Security and Transport.
 He called on the government to allow visitors with US tourist visas to enter their states.

 As more Americans are vaccinated against COVID-19 and infection rates decline, many are hoping the restrictions will soon be relaxed.